 - In between or at the end you can ask a number of questions about the content, which on the one hand tests the knowledge of the learner and on the other hand (again) stimulates attention.

 Making an e-learning dynamic also entails danger.
 You have to make sure there is a good balance.
 Too much animation and dynamics can disrupt the flow of the e-learning.
 A learner does not always want to perform actions continuously.
 Sometimes they just want to read or watch something, without doing anything themselves.
 Finding a good balance is an absolute must!

 4. Use templates, but also your own creativity

 It is always handy if you can use templates when creating your e-learning.
 By creating a few templates in the beginning, and defining a number of other resources (such as colors, fonts and sizes, ...), gives you a head start in creating your e-learning.
 You can focus more on transferring the content aspects and you don't have to worry about layout-related matters.
 In addition, you also ensure continuity and consistency in different e-learnings of one project, but also across projects and content creators.
-It is therefore important to invest enough time in this phase, because it pays off on the long term.
+It is therefore important to invest enough time in this phase because it pays off in the long term.

 Some examples of templates from our ZEN Best Practice Methodology:

 However, using templates should not stop your creativity.
 There is nothing more exciting than looking at a beautiful, creative e-learning.
 As a content creator, you have to think out-of-the-box about how you want to show the content visually.
 Challenge yourself to find creative ways to make (boring) informative slides fun.
 It also provides dynamics.
 As already described in the previous point, you will stimulate attention by means of actions, animation and interactivity.
 However, you can also stimulate attention by, for example, working with a powerful color palette.

 5. Good cooperation is the start of everything